gasparka/thesis/docs/pyha.rst

 Pipelining
 ~~~~~~~~~~

+In hardware class variables must be often used when we actually dont need to store anything, the need rises from
+the need for clock speed.

 The block adder built in last section is quite decent, in sense that it is following the digital design approach by
 having all stuff between registers.